Matteo Bortoletto

 About

-I am a PhD Student in the Collaborative AI group at the University of Stuttgart, Germany, advised by Prof. Andreas Bulling.
-My core research lies at the intersection of artificial intelligence and social cognition.
+I'm also a PhD candidate in the Collaborative AI group at the University of Stuttgart, advised by Prof. Andreas Bulling, where my research focused on theory of mind in AI.

-During my PhD, I've also spent some time as a Visiting Graduate Scholar at the SCAI Lab, Johns Hopkins University, advised by Prof. Tianmin Shu.
+During my PhD, I spent some time as a Visiting Graduate Scholar at the SCAI Lab, Johns Hopkins University, advised by Prof. Tianmin Shu.

 Research Interests

-My research focuses on how AI can understand others' mental states such as desires, beliefs, and intentions โ€” a concept known as theory of mind โ€” and how this understanding can improve interactions between humans and AI.
+My research focuses on how AI can understand others' beliefs, goals, preferences, and intentions โ€” a concept known as theory of mind โ€” and how this understanding can improve interactions between humans and AI.
 In particular, I work on:

 Publications